-- D. the investigators will determine if the evidence meets the standard of proof to proceed administratively under section 11-504 or dismiss the allegation. - E. the investigators will notify both the accused student and the complainant of the outcome of the investigation.
+- A. the investigators will summon both the accused student and the complainant for individual conferences to obtain testimony. - B. the investigators will summon any witnesses related to the investigation to obtain relevant testimony. - C. the investigators will prepare an investigative report based on the allegation(s), the evidence, and the testimonies of the accused student, the complainant and relevant witnesses. - D. the investigators will determine if the evidence meets the standard of proof (preponderance of credible evidence) to proceed administratively under section 11-504 or dismiss the allegation. - E. the investigators will notify both the accused student and the complainant of the outcome of the investigation.